Attacktic/BuzzPy/README.md

-#BuzzPy
+#PrivatePy
 #####Created and developed by Adriana Galvez.

 ###### [Back-end](https://github.com/Attacktic/capstoneBackend) / [iOS](https://github.com/Attacktic/iosCapstone) / [Android](https://github.com/Attacktic/androidCapstone) (Under Development)
 ## How does it work?
-###After setting up the Raspberry Pi and installing BuzzPy you can use the following commands run the camera:
+###After setting up the Raspberry Pi and installing PrivatePy you can use the following commands run the camera:
 ```
   $ workon cv
   $ python pi_surveillance.py --conf conf.json